2023 has been a turbulent year in terms of housing. Will Budget 2024 include effective measures to improve the housing situation in Ireland?

-The budget 2024 package is €6.4 billion.
-Additional public spending €5.2 billion, and taxation measures €1.1 billion.
+The budget 2024 package announced on the 1oth of October, consisted of €6.4 billion.
+Additional public spending was €5.2 billion and taxation measures, €1.1 billion.
 Will there be changes to government grants and more aid for first time buyers?
-In this blog post, we summarise expected measures relating to housing from recent press releases.
+In this blog post, we summarise the key new measures related to housing.

 Help to Buy Scheme

-The Help to Buy Scheme allows first-time buyers to claim back up to €30,000 in tax might continue for another two years.
+The Help to Buy Scheme that allows first-time buyers to claim back up to €30,000 in tax has been extended to 2025.
+It was also announced that applicants for local authority affordable purchases can also avail of this government scheme.

 Renters Tax Relief